David Freitas

-David Joseph Freitas (born March 18, 1989) is an American professional baseball catcher in the Los Angeles Dodgers organization.
-He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Seattle Mariners, and Milwaukee Brewers, and in the KBO League for the Kiwoom Heroes.
+David Joseph Freitas (born March 18, 1989) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Seattle Mariners, and Milwaukee Brewers, and in the KBO League for the Kiwoom Heroes.

 Career

 Early career

 Freitas was born in Wilton, California.
 He attended Elk Grove High School in Elk Grove, California, and then Cosumnes River College, where he played college baseball for two years, earning All-American honors.
 He then transferred to the University of Hawaii, where he continued his college baseball career with the Hawaii Rainbow Warriors.

 Washington Nationals

 The Washington Nationals selected Freitas in the 15th round of the 2010 Major League Baseball draft.
-Playing for the Hagerstown Suns of the Class A South Atlantic League in 2011, he started in the all-star game.
-He began the 2012 season with the Potomac Nationals of the Class A-Advanced Carolina League.
+Playing for the Hagerstown Suns of the Single–A South Atlantic League in 2011, he started in the All-Star game.
+Freitas began the 2012 season with the Potomac Nationals of the High–A Carolina League.

 Oakland Athletics

 On August 3, 2012, the Nationals traded Freitas to the Athletics for Kurt Suzuki.
-He split the 2013 season between the Midland RockHounds of the Class AA Texas League and the Sacramento River Cats of the Class AAA Pacific Coast League (PCL).
+He split the 2013 season between the Midland RockHounds of the Double–A Texas League and the Sacramento River Cats of the Triple–A Pacific Coast League (PCL), hitting a cumulative .231/.306/.368 with 10 home runs and 30 RBI over 90 games.